Cassanz/BigDebuffs-COA-and-Bronzebeard-edition-for-Ascension/README.md

 BigDebuffs for Conqest of Azeroth and Brozebeard.
 It's my first release.
 98% is done, some stuff is missing.
-Any feedback can be helpfull.
+Any feedback can be helpful.

 It's best pvp addon ever, i know it, You do.